hdShang/arxiv-daily/docs/cs-CV/2025-10-02/papers/251002262v1-from-frames-to-clips-efficient-key-clip-selection-for-long-form-vide.md

 ---
 layout: default
-title: From Frames to Clips: Efficient Key Clip Selection for Long-Form Video Understanding
+title: "From Frames to Clips: Efficient Key Clip Selection for Long-Form Video Understanding"
 ---

 # From Frames to Clips: Efficient Key Clip Selection for Long-Form Video Understanding